aws-samples/mlops-pipeline-prestodb/blog_post.md

 solution end to end with minimal-no code changes.

 An example of how a query is configured within this file is given below.
-This query is used at the data preprocessing step, to fetch data from a PrestoDB instance.
+This query is used at the data preprocessing step, to fetch data from the PrestoDB instance.
 Customers and users can change the query for their use case simply within the config file and run the solution as is without making any code changes.

 ``` sql